open-eid/SiVa/docs/siva3/deployment_guide.md

 ## Version information endpoint

 !!! note
-    Note that this endpoint is not enabled nor exposed by default.
+    Note that this endpoint is enabled and exposed by default.

 The url for accessing JSON formatted version information with HTTP GET is `/monitoring/version`.
 See the [Interfaces section](../siva3/interfaces.md#version-information) for response structure and details.

 * **Enabling and exposing the version information endpoint**

-To enable and expose the endpoint, use the following configuration parameters:
+This endpoint is controlled by the following configuration parameters:
 ```bash
 management.endpoints.web.exposure.include=version
 management.endpoint.version.enabled=true